ISI-apex/casper-utils/README.md

 #### On Argonne Theta

-Enqueue a job (in this example, in interactive mode):
+Enqueue a job for an in interactive mode:

-    qsub -A CASPER -n 2 -t 10 -I
+    qsub -A CASPER -n 2 -t 10 -q debug-cache-quad -I

-In the job's shell on the "MOM" node, first add the special wrapper scripts to `PATH`:
+In the job's shell on the "MOM" node, enter the prefix and run the script as you would on a generic host, see instructions above.

-    $ export EPREFIX=/absolute/path/to/prefix
-    $ export PATH=/absolute/path/to/casper-utils/bin/theta:$PATH

-Then procede to run the `test-*.job.sh` test scripts as in the instructions for USC HPCC above.

-#### On a generic host
+#### On Summit

-On a host (compatible with the ARCH for which the prefix was built):
+Enqueue a job for an in interactive mode:

+    bsub -P csc436 -nnodes 2 -W 10 -q debug -Is /bin/bash

+In the job's shell on the "batch" node, enter the prefix and run the script as you would on a generic host, see instructions above.

+### CFD application test: Cahn-Hilliard

+The Cahn-Hilliard application in Firedrake can be invoked via a Makefile-based infrastructure, either directly in the shell or through launching a job.

+First, enter the directory for the relevant `CLUSTER`:

+    $ cd exp/cahn-hilliard/CLUSTER

+To invoke directly on the node, either a geneirc linux host, or, in interactive job (on Theta this would be the MOM node, and on Summit the batch node):

+1. Launch the persistent PRRTE DVM on all the nodes in your job allocation:

+        $ prte --daemonize

+2. Invoke the application (you may change the parameters in the target name to execute for a different mesh size, ranks, etc.; application output and time info will be in `dat/test-1/` directory):

-    $ PREFIX_PATH/startprefix
+        $ make IN=1 dat/test-1/ch_mesh-64_ranks-4_tpn-16.csv

+3. Terminate the DVM (you may invoke multiple jobs without restarting the DVM;
+   the invocations may even be concurrent in theory, but this is broken in practice, so run only one job at a time):

-    $ mkdir -p casper-utils/exp/dat
+        $ pterm

+### CFD application test: Lid-Driven cavity (old scripts)

+There is a script that runs a CFD application in

+* Firedrake FEM framework
+* FEniCS (aka.
+DOLFIN) FEM framework [ currently disabled ]

+The script cycles through several direct solvers to test them.

+Instructions are similar to the MPI hello-world test:

-    $ cd casper-utils/exp/dat
+    $ cd casper-utils/exp/test-prefix
-    $ bash ../jobs/test-mpi.sh
+    $ bash test-cfd.sh

-The `test-cfd.sh` script takes one optional argument that enables the test on GPU (besides the non-GPU tests) when non-empty:
+The `test-cfd.sh` script takes one optional argument that enables the test on GPU (besides the non-GPU tests) when non-empty.

+#### On USC HPCC and Discovery

+For USC HPCC or Discovery clusters, there's a script that submits the test script as a job:

-    $ bash ../jobs/test-cfd.sh 1
+    $ bash exp/test-prefix/usc/test-cfd.job.sh PREFIX_PATH CLUSTER ARCH:GPU

-Note: As oppsoed on the cluster (see above), on a generic host, the `test-mpi` will only test one node.
-Modify the script if you want something different.

 Enter the prefix
 ================